 An unmarried biological father must take specific actions to protect his rights as a legal father.
 If he fails to take prompt and substantial steps to establish a relationship with the child, he may lose his parental rights in part or altogether.

 Paternity cases can be emotionally charged and complex.
-The law office of Michael E. Golub strives to collaborate with all parties to reach a successful resolution that satisfies a child’s best interests.
-We offer complimentary 30-minute consultations as well as flexible appointment times to better serve our clients.
-Contact us online or call our Tavares office at 352-742-7777 today.
+The Law Office of Michael E. Golub P.A. strives to collaborate with all parties to reach a successful resolution that satisfies a child’s best interests.